dell/csm-docs/content/docs/tooling/cert-csi/_index.md

 12. If `storageClasses.vgs` is `true`, executes the [Volume Group Snapshot]() suite.
 13. If `storageClasses.capacityTracking` exists, exeuctes the [Storage Class Capacity Tracking](#storage-capacity-tracking) suite.

-> NOTE: For testing/debugging purposes, it can be useful to use the `--no-cleanup` so resources do not get deleted.
+> ℹ️ **NOTE:**: For testing/debugging purposes, it can be useful to use the `--no-cleanup` so resources do not get deleted.

-> NOTE: If you are using CSI PowerScale with [SmartQuotas](../../csidriver/features/powerscale/#usage-of-smartquotas-to-limit-storage-consumption) disabled, the `Volume Expansion` suite is expected to timeout due to the way PowerScale provisions storage.
+> ℹ️ **NOTE:**: If you are using CSI PowerScale with [SmartQuotas](../../csidriver/features/powerscale/#usage-of-smartquotas-to-limit-storage-consumption) disabled, the `Volume Expansion` suite is expected to timeout due to the way PowerScale provisions storage.
 Set `storageClasses.expansion` to `false` to skip this suite.

 ```bash
 cert-csi certify --cert-config <path-to-config> --vsc <volume-snapshot-class>